 We have several resources that members of the E Source Demand-Side Management Service can use to understand the marketplace for commercially available DSM tracking systems and how to choose the most appropriate platform to meet their needs.
 The E Source Directory of DSM Tracking System Vendors and Offerings identifies eight leading DSM tracking system developers and describes the functionality of each product.
 All of these platforms are capable of meeting utilities’ requirements and can handle highly configurable inputs for cost-effectiveness calculations, automated communications, and workflow assignments.

-Ultimately, selecting the most appropriate DSM tracking system requires careful consideration of internal resources, current systems, and desired functionality.
-Tweet this!
+Selecting the most appropriate DSM tracking system requires careful consideration of internal resources, current systems, and desired functionality.

 Many utilities struggle to understand their specific needs around a new system and how that system should integrate with existing efficiency programs and processes.
-Our 2017 report DSM Tracking Systems: How to Succeed with Selection, Implementation, and Management (available to Demand-Side Management Service customers) provides a decision framework for utilities interested in selecting and implementing a new DSM tracking system.
+Our 2017 report DSM Tracking Systems: How to Succeed with Selection, Implementation, and Management (available to members of the E Source Demand-Side Management Service) provides a decision framework for utilities interested in selecting and implementing a new DSM tracking system.
 Ultimately, selecting the most appropriate solution requires careful consideration of internal resources, current systems, and desired functionality.

 For our recent report, we interviewed more than a dozen utilities and leading system developers.
 While we found that most utilities track and report on their energy-efficiency programs in slightly different ways, there are some common challenges utilities face in selecting and implementing a DSM tracking system.
 Here are some best practices to follow as you go through the selection and implementation process.